usmansafk/SnakeGame/README.md

-For this game i used IntelliJ IDE
+For this game i used IntelliJ IDE.
 I followed a tutorial linked at: https://www.youtube.com/watch?v=bI6e6qjJ8JQ&t=137s